 - Integer Format: Used to match Fledge data types to the data type configured in PI.
 This defaults to int64 but may be set to any OMF data type compatible with integer data, e.g. int32. - Number Format: Used to match Fledge data types to the data type configured in PI.
-The defaults is float64 but may be set to any OMF datatype that supports floating point values. - Compression: Compress the readings data before sending it to the PI System.
+The default is float64 but may be set to any OMF datatype that supports floating point values. - Compression: Compress the readings data before sending them to the Edge Data Store.